David Copperfield: Dickens's past

 David Copperfield is the contemporary of two major memory-based works, William Wordsworth's The Prelude (1850), an autobiographical poem about the formative experiences of his youth and Tennyson's In Memoriam (1850) which eulogises the memory of his friend, Arthur Hallam.
 There is Wordsworth's romantic questioning on the personal development of the individual and there is Tennyson's Victorian confrontation with change and doubt.
 According to Andrew Sanders, David Copperfield reflects both types of response, which give this novel the privileged position of representing the hinge of the century.

 The memories of Dickens are, according to Paul Schlicke, remarkably transmuted into fiction.
 The experience Dickens lived, as the son of a brazen impenitent, is celebrated through the comic figure of Wilkins Micawber.
 Dickens's youthful passion for Maria Beadnell resurfaces with tenderness, in the form of David's impractical marriage with Dora Spenlow.
 Dickens's decision to make David a novelist emphasises how he used this book to re-invent himself as a man and artist, "The world would not take another Pickwick from me, but we can be cheerful and merry, and with a little more purpose in us".
 If the preoccupation with the adventures of a hero, associated with a parade of comic or grotesque characters, looks back to Dickens's earlier novels, the interest in personal development, the pessimistic atmosphere and the complex structure of Copperfield foreshadow other novels.

+Despite never living there, Dickens knew the City of Canterbury well and includes numerous references to it.
+David Copperfield regularly visits the cathedral services at Canterbury Cathedral, and Mr Micawber wants his son to become a chorister.
+The Guildhall is mentioned when David Copperfield is asked by the barrister to visit.
+Dr Strong and Annie Markleham get married at St Alphege church, which is also situated prominently in Canterbury.